-Stages 5 and 6 may be undertaken concurrently ('accelerated' pattern)
+Stages 5 and 6 may be undertaken concurrently ("accelerated" pattern)

-All years

-16599 Quantity Surveying Experience 3
+All years (excepting Year 1) 16599 Quantity Surveying Experience 3

 Every part of typical domestic buildings is covered in detail.
 Reference is made to the relevant ordinances and standards.
 The present day building industry is placed in its historical context by reference to building practices through the ages.